NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ArInSlicer/README.md

 8. Replicate the movement of actual tools in our virtual models using the same OpenIGTLink bridge

 ## Progress and Next Steps
+Upon arriving here, we found some different ways to address this problem, so finally, we did not follow the original plan, but explored these other approaches:

 ![ProgressDiagram](https://github.com/NA-MIC/ProjectWeek/assets/66890913/0f4314e7-9161-4c8e-bb45-0660ca124d92)
 These days we have tried multiple approaches for displaying 3D Slicer information in 3D Slicer.
 These are the results: